fusioncharts/dev_centre_docs/getting-started/ember/setting-data-source-using-url-in-ember.md

 };
 ```

-In the above code necessary libraries and components have been included using import.
+In the above, include the code necessary libraries and components using import.
 For example, `ember-fusioncharts`, `fusioncharts`, etc.

 > If you need to use different assets in different environments, specify an object as the first parameter.
 That object's keys should be the environment name and the values should be the asset to use in that environment.